koffienl/M3Usort/README.md

 - For URLs with special characters (e.g., "&", "?"), ensure they are correctly quoted in `config.py` to avoid parsing issues.
 - The `Requests` library is used for downloading the playlist, and `IPyTV` for parsing and generating M3U files.

+## Contributions

+Thank you for your interest in our project.
+This repository has been established as a static resource and is intended to serve as-is, without further updates or modifications.
+We appreciate the understanding and support of the community in respecting this decision.

+As such, we are not accepting contributions, pull requests, feature requests, or any form of public discussion.
+The project is provided for informational purposes, and we encourage users to fork the repository if modifications or enhancements are needed for their individual use.